MyadaRoshdi/P2/writeup.md

 The difference between the original data set and the augmented data set is the following ...

-####2.
-Describe what your final model architecture looks like including model type, layers, layer sizes, connectivity, etc.) Consider including a diagram and/or table describing the final model.
+#### 3.2)**Model Architecture** Describe what your final model architecture looks like including model type, layers, layer sizes, connectivity, etc.) Consider including a diagram and/or table describing the final model.

 My final model consisted of the following layers: